 The Fresno County General Plan and related zoning ordinance allow for a variety of uses to occur in agriculturally zoned properties.
-Including in the ability of landowners to create home sites.
-The proposed Variance will not change or adversely impact the agricultural production capability of the subject property.
-Granting the proposed Variance is a logical consequence of allowing home sites in an AL-20 zone district and will continue the objective of the General Plan.
+Included is the ability of landowners to create home sites.
+The proposed Variance will not change or adversely affect the agricultural production capability of either the Gerdts or the Page properties.
+Both the Gerdts and the Page parcels have adequate land for viable farming production.